dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 }
 ```

 For the purpose of this analysis the receiver is considered an `in`, not a `ref`, if the type is a `readonly struct`.
-In that case the receiver cannot be used to store values from other parameters.
-It is effectively an `in` parameter for analysis purposes.
+In that case the receiver cannot be used to store values from other parameters, it is effectively an `in` parameter for analysis purposes.
 Hence the same example above is legal when `S` is `readonly` because the `span` cannot be stored anywhere.

 ### Struct This Escape
 When it comes to span safety rules, the `this` value in an instance member is modeled as a parameter to the member.
 Now for a `struct` the type of `this` is actually `ref S` where in a `class` it's simply `S` (for members of a `class / struct` named S).